Chromeilion/numoop/docs/index.rst

    class and :func:`.load` function.
 These allow you to work with any kind of tabular data easily and with great performance.
 ODE
    A module for solving ordinary differential equations.
+Provides the classes :class:`.Euler`, :class:`.Midpoint` and :class:`.RK4` with the addition of their scalar implementations.
+Designed to work even with high precision data.

 Indices and tables
 ==================